Anonymous Catch¶

 PHP 8.0 introduced a new language constructs that makes the identifier variable optional, allowing for a fully anonymous catch statement.
 This means there is no need to specify a variable to hold the caught exception.

-The motivation behind this proposal is to simplify exception handling code, especially in cases where you don’t need to use the caught exception object.
-It leads to cleaner and more concise code, especially when the specific details of the exception are not interesting and can just be handled generically.
+The motivation behind this proposal is to simplify exception handling code, especially in cases where there is no need to use the caught exception object.
+It leads to cleaner and more concise code, especially when the specific details of the exception are not interesting and can be handled generically.

 <?php